 Nick Slade, Jerome Foundation Member since 2019, is a member of the Hill family and grew up in Minneapolis.
 His first introduction to Jerome Hill’s work was a family screening of his autobiographical movie Film Portrait.
 The opening sequence in negative and the color it reveals in things has remained with him as a reminder that there is always more than one way to see, even when shaving in the bathroom.

 He is Deputy General Counsel to the Minnesota Department of Military Affairs.
-Previously he has worked for the U.S. Army at the National Guard Bureau in Virginia, for the Minnesota Office of Lawyers Professional Responsibility, in private practice as a consumer rights attorney with Barry, Slade & Wheaton LLC, and as an assistant public defender for the Office of the Public Defender 2nd Judicial District in St. Paul.
+Previously, Slade has worked for the U.S. Army at the National Guard Bureau in Virginia, for the Minnesota Office of Lawyers Professional Responsibility, in private practice as a consumer rights attorney with Barry, Slade & Wheaton LLC, and as an assistant public defender for the Office of the Public Defender 2nd Judicial District in St. Paul.

 Slade lives in St. Paul, Minnesota, with his wife and has two adult children.